 Cloudera Data Science Workbench uses an NFS server to store project files.
 Project files can include user code, any libraries you install, and small data files.
-The NFS server provides a persistent POSIX-compliant filesystem that allows you to install packages interactively and have their dependencies and code available on all the Data Science Workbench nodes without any need for synchronization.
-The files for all the projects are stored on the master node at /var/lib/cdsw/current/projects.
+The master host provides a persistent filesystem which is exported to worker hosts using NFS.
+This filesystem allows users to install packages interactively and have their dependencies and code available on all Cloudera Data Science Workbench nodes without any need for synchronization.
+The files for all the projects are stored on the master host at /var/lib/cdsw/current/projects.
 When a job or session is launched, the project's filesystem is mounted into an isolated Docker container at /home/cdsw.